A Weiss-Williams theorem for spaces of embeddings and the homotopy type of spaces of long knots: Introduction

+\begin{rem}[Splitting results and the Gromoll filtration] As a consequence of Theorem \ref{EmbWWIThm}, we establish a splitting result (cf Theorem \ref{splittingthm}) for embedding spaces of manifolds containing interval factors reminiscent of work of Burghelea--Lashof \cite[Corollary E]{BurgLash}.
+This has remarkable consequences for the Gromoll filtration of embedding spaces (cf Definition \ref{GromollDefn} and Corollary \ref{CorGromollFiltration}). \end{rem}

-\begin{rem}[Topological version of Theorem \ref{EmbWWIThm}] As stated, Theorem \ref{EmbWWIThm} only applies to smooth embeddings, but an analogous statement in $CAT=\mathrm{Top}$ also holds after some adjustments: Firstly, the smooth embedding spaces should be replaced by the spaces of locally flat topological embeddings, and the $h$-cobordism spectra by their topological analogues.
-Moreover, the result is only valid when $P$ has geometric codimension zero in $M$; this is because a topological analogue of Proposition \ref{positivecodimprop} cannot be true, as we explain in Remark \ref{codimzerotopremark}.
-One should bear in mind, however, that the bound (\ref{concembbound}) is a priori only valid for smoothable topological manifolds.
-See also Remarks \ref{topIETrem}, \ref{HudsonTopRem} and \ref{TOPsimplicialrem} for modified arguments in the topological setting. \end{rem}
+\begin{rem}[Topological version of Theorem \ref{EmbWWIThm}] Theorem \ref{WWbdiffmoddiff} and the results of \cite{WWI} admit topological analogues.
+Likewise, a topological version of Theorem \ref{EmbWWIThm} holds after some adjustments.
+First, smooth embedding spaces must be replaced by spaces of locally flat topological embeddings, and the $h$-cobordism spectra by their topological versions.
+Second, the result is only valid when $P$ has geometric codimension zero in $M$, since a topological analogue of Proposition \ref{positivecodimprop} cannot hold (see Remark \ref{codimzerotopremark}).
+Third, when $d=4$ and $CAT=\mathrm{Top}$, we additionally require $M$ to be $1$-connected (cf\ Remark \ref{HudsonTopRem}).
+One should also bear in mind, however, that the bound~(\ref{concembbound}) is, a priori, only valid for smoothable topological manifolds.
+See Remarks \ref{HudsonTopRem}, \ref{topIETrem}, and \ref{TOPsimplicialrem} for modified arguments in the topological setting.
+A $PL$ analogue of Theorem \ref{EmbWWIThm} should also exist after similar adjustments, though we leave the details to the reader (see also Warning \ref{SimplicialWarning}). \end{rem}

-There are two remarkable features of Theorem \ref{EmbWWIThm} that make this result specially suitable for computational purposes.
-Let us comment on these now.
+We highlight two remarkable features of Theorem~\ref{EmbWWIThm} that make it particularly well-suited for computations.